-The Financial Aid Committee is chaired by the Chief Financial/Operations Officer and includes the Registrar and program directors as is appropriate.
-The role of the Financial Aid Committee is to allocate the amount of financial aid proscribed in the Board-approved annual budget.
+The Financial Aid Committee is overseen by the Chief Financial/Operations Officer and includes the Registrar and Chief Academic Officer as is appropriate.
+The role of the Financial Aid Committee is to allocate the amount of financial aid prescribed in the

+Board-approved annual budget.